rzonedevops/ad-res-j7/jax-dan-response/AD/2-High-Priority/PARA_7_12-7_13_DAN_ACCOUNTANT.md

 - Duties: Professional independence, objectivity, no conflicts of interest
 - Compensation: Professional fees

-**Role 2: Trustee (Fiduciary Duty)**
+**Role 2: Financial Controller (Operational Control)**
-- Position: Trustee of Faucitt Family Trust
-- Legal Framework: Trust Property Control Act 57 of 1988
-- Duties: Fiduciary duty to beneficiaries, avoid conflicts, act impartially
-- Compensation: None (fiduciary role)

-**Role 3: Creditor Representative (Self-Interest)**
+- Position: De facto financial controller for RegimA entities
+- Control Scope: All bank accounts, Sage accounting system, signatory authority
+- Duties: Financial operations, transaction processing, reporting
+- Authority: Peter's email access (pete@regima.com), bank authorization

+**Indirect Conflict: Son's Company Adderory**
-- Position: Director of Rezonance (Pty) Ltd
+- Company: Adderory (Pty) Ltd (incorporated 30 Apr 2021)
-- Financial Interest: **R1,035,000 debt owed by RST to Rezonance** (since February 2023)
-- Duties: Maximize recovery for Rezonance, protect creditor interests
-- Compensation: Recovery of R1,035,000 + potential interest
+- Owner: Rynette's son
+- Business: Supplier of RegimA packaging
+- Conflict: Rynette controls accounts payable to son's company
+- R5.4M Stock Adjustment: SLG loss involving same stock type supplied by Adderory

 ---

 ### B. Conflict Manifestations

-**1. R1,035,000 Debt to Rezonance**
+**1. Misallocated Payments Issue (R1,035,000)**

+**Nature of Issue**:
+The R1,035,000 appearing in accounts as "owed by RST to Rezonance" is **NOT a true debt**.
+It is a result of **misallocated payments** in the accounting system controlled by Rynette.

 **Jacqui's Confrontation (15 May 2025)**:
+Jacqui confronted Rynette about the R1,035,000 showing as owed to Rezonance (Dan & Kayla's company) since February 2023:
 > "These funds are part of Kayla's estate; keeping them would be profiting from proceeds of murder"

 **Immediate Retaliation**:
 - 22 May 2025: Orders removed from Shopify (7 days after confrontation)
-- 29 May 2025: New domain regimaskin.co.za registered by Adderory (Rynette's son's company)
+- 29 May 2025: New domain regimaskin.co.za registered by **Adderory** (Rynette's son's company)

-**Conflict Impact**:
+**Accounting Control Issue**:
-- Rynette has R1,035,000 personal financial interest in RST (her accounting client)
+- Rynette controls all accounting systems (Sage)
+- Misallocated payments create appearance of debt
-- As accountant, must be independent
+- No independent verification
-- As trustee, must act impartially for beneficiaries
-- As creditor, has direct financial conflict with client
+- Peter has no direct access to verify

+**Misallocation Impact Severity**: 0.93

 ---